slowernews/wisdom-tldr/chapters/introduction.md

 > *"You can’t go back and change the beginning, but you can start where you are and change the ending."
 -- C.S.
 Lewis*

 > *"The thing the sixties did was to show us the possibilities and the responsibility that we all had.
-It wasn't the answer.
+It wasn’t the answer.
 It just gave us a glimpse of the possibility."
 -- John Lennon*

 > *"What’s right is what’s left if you do everything else wrong."